ST10399453/INSY7315_CiteWise/README.md

 Before setting up, ensure you have the following installed:

 - Android Studio Narwhal Patch 4

 - Windows 10 or later

+- Android SDK and an Android emulator or a physical Android device

 ### Installation Steps
-- Clone or download the project repository.
+1. Clone or download the project repository.

-- Open the solution in Visual Studio.
+2. Open Android Studio.

-- Build the project (Ctrl + Shift + B).
-- Run the application (click Run OR press F5).
+3. Select “Open an existing project” and choose the CiteWise project folder.

+4. Allow Android Studio to sync Gradle and download required dependencies.

+5. Connect an Android device (with USB debugging enabled) or start an Android emulator.

+6. Click Run in Android Studio (or press Shift + F10) to build and install the app on your device/emulator.

 ## Links